• 0161 696 6250

 • Representation at substantive order review hearings

 Our expertise in this area is wide-ranging.
-We have experience of defending the full range of fitness to practise issues, including:
+You can be assured that whatever issue you face, our team will have experience of dealing with similar issues.
+We have experience of defending the full range of fitness to practise cases, including:

 • Record keeping